77wiz77/77wiz77/README.md

 🔭 Here you can see my pet-projects

-MySkills: React, JS/TS, Redux/Mobx/Recoil, React-router, MaterialUI, SASS/SCCS modules
+MySkills: React, JS/TS, Redux/Mobx/Recoil, React-router, MaterialUI, SASS/SCCS modules / mixins
 <!--
 **77wiz77/77wiz77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.